-The choice of trading volume will depend on many psychological factors such as emotional comfort and risk aversion, but the choice of trading volume will also be highly connected with the risk management that you plan to apply.
-In other words, understanding how the trading volume may affect you is crucial, because the volume you choose will determine both the margin per trade and the value of the pip.
+The choice of trading volume will depend on many psychological factors, such as emotional comfort and risk aversion, but the choice of trading volume will also be highly connected with the risk management that you plan to apply.
+In other words, understanding how the trading volume may affect you is crucial, because the volume you choose will determine both the margin per trade and pip value.

 When opening a trade, you will need a certain amount of outlay.
 This is known as margin.
-The margin is not a cost but is an amount of money that is frozen when you open a position and is returned to you once the transaction has been closed.
-It is important to know what amount the margin will be so you can evaluate not only the risk itself but also calculate whether the remaining funds will allow you to open additional positions.
+The margin is not a cost, but is an amount of money that is frozen when you open a position and returned to you once the transaction has been closed.
+It's important to know what amount the margin will be so you can evaluate not only the risk itself, but also calculate whether the remaining funds will allow you to open additional positions.

 Let’s say you’d like to open a 1 lot transaction on GBP/USD with leverage of 30:1, but you don’t know what the nominal value per lot is for this instrument.
 This information can be found in the instrument specification table.

-From a risk management point of view, margin is very important and the general notion applies that traders should not enter trades with a margin higher than 30% of the total invested capital.
+From a risk management point of view, margin is very important and the general notion is that traders should not enter trades with a margin higher than 30% of the total invested capital.

-Going back to the example above, if your initial capital is £5,000 and you would like to open a 1 lot transaction, then that would represent 66.67% of your total capital because the required margin with a 30:1 leverage would be £3,333.33.
+Let's return to the above example.
+Let's say your initial capital is £5,000 and you would like to open a 1 lot transaction.
+In that case that would represent 66.67% of your total capital, because the required margin with a 30:1 leverage would be £3,333.33.

 The second factor that the volume size will influence is the pip value.
-In the investment process it is very important to know the pip value, especially for risk management purposes.
+In the investment process, it's very important to know the pip value, especially for risk management purposes.
 You should know how your portfolio will be affected if the market goes 100 pips in your favour, or 100 pips against you.

 In order to calculate the pip value, you can use the instrument specification table again.

-In order to calculate the pip value per 1 lot you multiply the “Nominal Value of one lot” by the “Size of one PIP” and the value will be in the quoted currency:
+In order to calculate the pip value per 1 lot, you need to multiply the 'Nominal Value of one lot' with the 'Size of one PIP' and the value will be in the quoted currency:

-This means that if you open a 1 lot transaction on the GBP/USD and the market moves 100 pips in your favour, you would make a profit of $1,000 (10 USD x 100 pips).
-On the other hand, if the market does not move in your favour, you would generate a loss of $1,000.
-This calculation will help you evaluate on which market level your maximum accepted loss could be, and where you can possibly assign a Stop Loss order.
+This means that if you opened a 1 lot transaction on the GBP/USD and the market moved 100 pips in your favour, you would make a profit of $1,000 (10 USD x 100 pips).
+On the other hand, if the market didn't move in your favour, you would generate a loss of $1,000.
+This calculation can help you evaluate on which market level your maximum accepted loss could be, and where you can possibly assign a Stop Loss order.

 The general idea is that you should not risk more than 5% of your total capital in a position.
 The reason for this is that trading is based on probability and you should give your strategy a chance of assessment, to identify whether you have a bigger probability of achieving success rather than defeat.

 You open a 1 lot transaction on GBP/USD with a pip value of £10.
-You will also the follow the rule of not accepting a loss higher than 5% of your total capital.
-Therefore, your total capital is £5,000 so your maximum accepted loss is £250, which is approximately $380.
+You will also follow the rule of not accepting a loss higher than 5% of your total capital.
+Therefore, your total capital is £5,000, so your maximum accepted loss is £250, which is approximately $380.